mludevid/Neural_Network_FromScratch/README.md

 # Neural_Network_FromScratch
-I programed a Neural Network
+This is a Visual Basic project of mine of a Neural Network with backpropagation